 What exactly is being built?
 It’s important to really nail down all the components and separate processes involved in your total business process.
 Usually, companies require multiple BOM or multi-layer BOMs that are later combined to create the final assembly BOM.
 Sometimes external suppliers need to process one of the steps and this also needs to be accurately captured in the BOM.

 Assign BOM Owners

 You also need to make sure you know and assign the correct people to manage the bill of materials.
 The BOM is a live document and it is essential that the latest and correct version is always in use.
-Raw materials can vary and so can processes, as well as product specifications, so it is essential that your BOM are up-to-date and that change-rights are allocated to a very select group of people in order to minimise the risk of incorrect versions being used.
+Raw materials can vary and so can processes, as well as product specifications, so it is essential that your BOM is up-to-date and that change rights are allocated to a very select group of people in order to minimise the risk of incorrect versions being used.

 Automate your BOM

 The next step here is to automate your BOM.
-In an automated BOM the different departments can have live access to the changing BOM.
+In an automated BOM, the different departments can have live access to the changing BOM.
 Design/engineering can see what parts are on-hand or where alternatives need to be researched, purchasing can see what parts and components need to be sourced and costed, and manufacturing can see if any preparation or changes are needed to unique part assemblies.
 Here a good ERP system is invaluable as it ensures that the applicable information is not only updated in real-time but available for all departments that need to make decisions based on the latest BOM data.